 Maximise every last inch of space in your dressing room with bespoke, fitted furniture.
 Before appointing a joiner or company to kit out the space, do a good audit of what you want to stow away.
 Shelves are great for shoes and bags, and make the most of space by using a combination of full-length hanging space (for dresses) and half-height for shirts.

-Boutique Dressing Room from Neville Johnson.
+This boutique Dressing Room from Neville Johnson uses all available space, while still leaving plenty of floor space for getting dressed.
 Fitted furniture concepts start at £3,000 + VAT

 Sloping ceiling, an awkward alcove or too small for a wardrobe?
-We all have those spaces in a room that don't seem suited to much else, so make the most of them with a compact dressing table, statement stool and some dramatic wallpaper.
+We all have those spaces in a room that don't seem suited to much else, so make the most of them with a compact dressing table, statement chair, and some fun wallpaper.
 Just make sure you have a plug socket nearby for plugging in lights, hairdryers and straighteners.